brdloush/atg-dynadmin-repository/README.md

   * (not so) fancy graphs at the bottom of the page (arguably useful)

 7. Clickable values in query results
-  * if the property behind <set-property> tag in query results is a reference to another repository item (item-type or component-item-type) then the value will be clickable.
+  * if the property behind \<set-property\> tag in query results is a reference to another repository item (item-type or component-item-type) then the value will be clickable.
   * If you click the link, it will get you to the referenced item

 ###FAQ
   * **Q**: Why is the quality of the code so terrible ?
+    * It was written "hack-until-it-somehow-works" approach
+    * Features were randomly added without any planning.

-    * Because I'm no JS developer
+    * I'm not a JS developer
-    * Because it's one of those hacked-without-any-planning projects
-    * Because it works (more or less) and I don't have time for complete rewrite ;-)
+    * I don't have time for complete rewrite (the code deserves it!)

   * **Q**: What if I just have some good idea about another cool feature?